 Does ethnic diversity erode social trust?
-In essence, the relationship between ethnic diversity and trust is the question of whether the positive interpersonal ties that make for socially cohesive societies can be preserved when societies' inhabitants to a decreasing extent share a common ethnic background.
-The answer to this question is crucial for understanding the potential challenges that most developed societies are facing from increasing ethnic diversity stemming from immigration and refugee settlement.
-It also provides a potential explanation for the challenges to governance in countries that have historically been ethnically heterogeneous (Alesina et al. 1999; Alesina & Glaeser 2004).
-Further, because social trust stimulates cooperation between individuals (Gächter et al. 2004), the link between ethnic diversity and trust provides a plausible answer to why ethnic diversity has been found to inhibit the enactment of redistributive welfare policies (Alesina et al. 1999; Alesina & Glaeser 2004).
+This question is the quintessential derivative of the wider debate about whether the positive interpersonal ties characteristic of socially cohesive societies can be preserved when societies' inhabitants to a decreasing extent share a common ethnic background.
+The answer to this question is crucial for understanding the potential challenges that developed societies are facing from increasing ethnic diversity stemming from immigration and refugee settlement.
+It also provides a potential explanation for the challenges to governance in countries that have historically been ethnically heterogeneous (Alesina et al. 1999, Alesina & Glaeser 2004).
+Further, because social trust stimulates cooperation between individuals (Gächter et al. 2004), the link between ethnic diversity and trust provides a plausible explanation for why ethnic diversity has been found to inhibit the enactment of redistributive welfare policies (Alesina et al. 1999, Alesina & Glaeser 2004).

-The link between ethnic diversity and social trust has been studied extensively over the past almost 25 years spawning a plethora of different findings.
-As highlighted in recent reviews of related outcomes, the evidence on the relationship between ethnic diversity and trust is far from conclusive (Dinesen & Sønderskov 2018; Schaeffer 2014: Ch.
-2; van der Meer & Tolsma 2014).
-Therefore, to gauge the major insights that this line of work has produced, we systematize the literature in a narrative review combined with a quantification of key overall patterns in the literature through a meta-analysis.
-Previous reviews of trust and the related wider phenomena of social cohesion and social capital, have either been purely narrative (Dinesen & Sønderskov 2018; Koopmans et al. 2015; Morales 2013; Portes & Vickstrom 2010), or quantified results using crude "counting strategies" (i.e. tallying significant relationships) (Schaeffer 2014: Ch.
+The link between ethnic diversity and social trust has been studied extensively for around 20 years, and this line of research has generated a plethora of different findings.
+As highlighted in recent reviews of related outcomes, the evidence on the relationship between ethnic diversity and trust is far from conclusive (Schaeffer 2014, ch.
+2; van der Meer & Tolsma 2014; Dinesen & Sønderskov 2018).
+Therefore, to gauge the major insights that this line of work has produced, we systematize the literature in a narrative review and quantify key overall patterns through a metanalysis.
+Previous reviews of trust, and the related wider phenomena of social cohesion and social capital, either have been purely narrative (Portes & Vickstrom 2011, Morales 2013, Koopmans et al. 2015, Dinesen & Sønderskov 2018) or have quantified results using crude counting strategies (i.e., tallying the number of significant relationships) (Schaeffer 2014, ch.
 2; van der Meer & Tolsma 2014), which might overlook more subtle aggregate patterns.
-Given the mature state of the literature, the logical next step is to conduct a proper meta-analysis directed at quantifying the overall relationship based on reported estimated coefficients and associated uncertainty, as well as breaking this down by theoretically pertinent categories.
+Given the mature state of the literature, the logical next step is to conduct a proper meta-analysis that quantifies the overall relationship between ethnic diversity and social trust based on reported estimated coefficients and the associated uncertainty estimates, and also breaks the relationship down by theoretically pertinent categories.

 In the following, we first clarify the core concepts before pinpointing three essential debates in the literature.
-Then, based on the results from the meta-analysis, we highlight key findings in the literature.
-Lastly, we conclude the review by discussing avenues for future research on the relationship between ethnic diversity and social trust.
+Then, based on the results from the meta-analysis, we highlight key findings.
+We conclude the review by discussing avenues for future research on the relationship between ethnic diversity and social trust.